Astronaut Jim Lovell, commander of Apollo 13, dies at 97 - UPI.com

 "From a pair of pioneering Gemini missions to the successes of Apollo, Jim helped our nation forge a historic path in space that carries us forward to upcoming Artemis missions to the moon and beyond."

 Lovell was on the three-man crew in 1970 that was scheduled to become the third group to walk on the moon.
-But on April 13, about 56 hours into the flight and 200,000 miles from Earth, there was an explosion.
+But on April 13, about 56 hours into the flight and 200,000 miles from Earth, something went wrong.

+Hanks posted a tribute on Instagram, writing: "There are people who dare, who dream, and who lead others to the places we would not go on our own.
+Jim Lovell, who for a long while had gone farther into space and for longer than any other person of our planet, was that kind of guy."

+In the film, the famous line was said by Hanks: "Houston we have a problem."

 Lovell responded: "Ah, Houston, we've had a problem."